muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T13)
+- New: Button container has autorelease option.
+This container lets you trigger a series of actions on press or release.
+The auto-release just means that the contained actions will get a "press" and a "release" after the delay has lapsed.

 ### (m76T12/A)
 - Fix: resolved multiple UI issues due to recent API changes.
 - Fix: resolved an issue with invert settinmg on vjoyremap not observed due to API change.